-To get a sense of who I am and my experience, I’d like to share with you some important aspects of my background:
+To get a sense of who I am and my experience, I’d like to share some of my passions and background:

 I love public speaking

 I’ve been giving talks and offering workshops since 1997 and once I started I never looked back.
 Whether it’s a twenty minute presentation or a 3 day retreat at a yoga ashram, I enjoy the challenge of figuring out how to best connect with an audience.
 I’ve spoken at events and conferences in such far-flung places as Thailand, Australia and New Zealand as well across the United states.
 Based on a presentation I gave in Floyd, Virginia I was invited to join the board of the Health Planning Region III Training Institute, which organizes a yearly mental health symposium at which I have now presented four times.

 I’m licensed as a clinical social worker in Virginia and have been working as a psychotherapist and life coach since 2005.
 I am fascinated by the science of change and human potential.
 What can we do in order to become the best possible versions of ourselves?
 I also have spent a great deal of time assisting people in their recovery from depression, anxiety and trauma.
 In addition, I have been privileged to serve the transgender community of southwest Virginia as the area’s only dedicated gender therapist for over fifteen years.